ContinualAI/avalanche/README.md

-- [Benchmarks](avalanche/benchmarks): This module should maintain a uniform API for processing data in  a stream and contain all the major CL datasets /environments (similar to what has been done for Pytorch-vision).
+- [Benchmarks](avalanche/benchmarks): This module should maintain a uniform API for processing data in  a stream and contain all the major CL datasets / environments (similar to what has been done for Pytorch-vision).
 - [Training](avalanche/training): This module should provide all the utilities as well as a standard interface to implement and add a new continual learning strategy.
 All major CL baselines should be provided here.